 Older people want to stay in their homes for as long as possible.
-It could be achieved by providing unified and cohesive national support, such as a simplified grant system for renovations and maintenance grants.
-Currently, grants are difficult to read and inaccessible, especially for older people.
+It could be achieved by providing unified and cohesive supports at a national level, such as a simplified grant system for renovations and maintenance grants.
+At present, grants are difficult to read and inaccessible, especially for older people.
 There should also be incentives to encourage multigenerational living, including better working hours and childcare investment to allow family members to care for older people and children.

 Nursing homes are expensive.
-There needs to be more funding for long-term care institutions (nursing homes).
-Policies are needed to facilitate and support older people to stay in their communities for as long as possible and to age in place.
-Structured funding for home support should be a priority rather than allocating financial resources to outsource private institutional care.
+There is an over-focus on funding for long-term care institutions (nursing homes) rather than facilitating people to stay in their communities for as long as possible.
+Policies to support older people to age in place and structured funding for home supports should be a priority rather than allocating financial resources to out-source private institutional care.
 It would also support employment opportunities in the home care sector.

 There should be an open discussion and policy on how we value care.
-Home carers are not highly valued and need help accessing support.
+Home carers are not highly valued and have difficulty accessing support.
 Those who take time off work to care for a family member are penalised by having a lower occupational pension.
 It is a disincentive to care at home.
-There are many repercussions when becoming a carer for example social isolation.
-Investment in the care sector is needed to target young people to consider care as a career.
+Social isolation as a carer also exists, and there are lots of repercussions when becoming a carer.
+Investment in the care sector to target young people to consider care as a career is needed.
 Shortages in care provision (as opposed to nursing) are evident all over the EU.
 There needs to be more education and investment to encourage younger people to regard care as a profession by providing training and career pathways.
 Fair pay and working conditions should reflect the importance of this role which is currently undervalued.

 Older people who remain in their homes should be assured of their safety.
 There should be a protection mechanism to safeguard older people in their homes.
 An example of this is smart alarms with a GPS tracker, which would encourage older people to stay active and get outdoors while being assured of their safety.
-Technology plays a big part in safe ageing; however, it must not be complicated and intrusive.
+Technology has a big part in safe ageing; however, it does not have to be complicated and intrusive.